AlexImb/automl-experiments/README.md

 # AutoML Experiments

-A collection of AutoML experiments than can be executed in Docker and using Kafka as data source
+A collection of AutoML experiments than can be executed in Docker and can use Kafka as streaming data source.

 ## Running instructions

 ### Requirements

-Required:
+Required: `Docker`
-- Docker

-Strongly recommended:
+Strongly recommended: `Docker Compose, Make`
-- Docker Compose
-- Make

-Usefull:
-- kafkacat
+Useful: kafkacat

 ### Starting the containers